LLSouf/pss/README.md

 Processes with memory usage < 1024KB are grouped under "others" Progress bars scale according to total system memory (14.8GB default) Supports dynamic unit conversion based on memory size

-## 🛠️ Customization
-Modify 15518924 value to match your system's total memory in KB Adjust progress bar width by changing the multiplier in bartotval calculation Edit the appcust array to track different processes

 ## 🐛 Known Issues
 Requires sudo password for smem execution